intel/cm-compiler/clang/compute_sdk/docs/cmoclrt/cmocl.rst

 To be compiled for OpenCL runtime, the option "-fcmocl" is required.
 Please see the CM user manual for more cmc options.

-cmc vadd.cpp -isystem <path-to-cm-header> -fcmocl -march=SKL -m64
+cmc vadd.cpp -isystem <path-to-cm-header> -fcmocl -march=tgllp -m64
-cmc vadd.cpp -isystem <path-to-cm-header> -fcmocl -march=SKL -m64 -emit-spirv
+cmc vadd.cpp -isystem <path-to-cm-header> -fcmocl -march=tgllp -m64 -emit-spirv

 The list of CPU strings supported can be found in :doc:`../cmcuserguide/cmcuserguide`.